 PFAS (PFOS & PFOA)

-PFASs are man-made chemicals not naturally found in the environment.
-PFASs (poly and perfluoroalkyl substances, which include PFOS and PFOA) are a group of more than 4,000 different chemicals that are found everywhere in our homes and everyday products.
-No issues have been identified with the public water supply in Jersey relating to PFAS.
+PFAS are man-made chemicals not naturally found in the environment.
+PFAS (poly and perfluoroalkyl substances, which include PFOS and PFOA) are a group of more than 5,000 different chemicals that are found everywhere in our homes and everyday products.

-PFASs are created by joining carbon and fluorine, making one of the strongest bonds that can be made in organic chemistry.
-This strong bonding is the reason why PFAS chemicals are used to make items that are resistant to moisture, heat, and stains such as carpet and clothing treatments and firefighting foams.
-Some of the most commonly used PFAS chemicals, like PFOS and PFOA, have become known as “the forever chemical” because they do not breakdown in the environment.
+In manufacturing, PFAS are favoured for their durability and useful properties such as resistant to moisture, heat, and stains such as carpet and clothing treatments and firefighting foams.
+Some of the most commonly used PFAS chemicals, like PFOS and PFOA, have become known as “the forever chemical” because of their persistence in the environment.